emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    branch and for the pull request (the trial merge).
 If these results are missing, inform sysadmins that CI isn't functioning.

-   You can also look for a build results in the `Travis CI build history for the repo`_ and in the `GitHub workflows for the repo`_.
+   You can also look for a build results in the logs of CI systems.
-   [FIXME: Link to design.mps.tests.ci.results for details and perhaps don't list the systems here.
-RB 2023-02-10]
+   See `design.mps.ci.results`_.

+.. _design.mps.ci.results: ../design/tests.txt#ci-results

    If there is a failed build *of the branch* you should not execute `the merging procedure`_, but talk to the contributor about fixing